bbauska/zombiePolitics/README.md

-Mayor Giuliani in 1998 allowed control of safety to be transferred to the New York City Police Department, the effect was not only a jump in the number of police and school safety agents but also an intensification of abuse, harassment, and arrests of students throughout the school system.
+Mayor Giuliani in 1998 allowed control of safety to be transferred to the New York City Police Department, the effect was not only a jump in the number of police and school safety agents but also an intensification of abuse, harassment, and arrests of students throughout the school system.</p>

-One example of the war-on-terror tactics used domestically and impacting schools can be seen in the use of the roving metal detector program in which the police arrive at a school unannounced and submit all students to metal detector scans.
+<p>One example of the war-on-terror tactics used domestically and impacting
+schools can be seen in the use of the roving metal detector program in which the police arrive at a school unannounced and submit all students to metal detector scans.
 In Criminalizing t/Je Classroom, Elora Mukherjee describes some of the dis­